alfovo/alfovo.github.io/_posts/2023-09-12-mysterious-flapping-of-ids.md

 I started with the four most simple situations, including the three in which we want to start a new browsing session:

-- Case 1: When the user is first interacting with the application, in which case their browser will not already have a browsing session ID nor expiration cookie.
+- Case 1: When the user first interacts with the application, in which case their browser won't already have a browsing session ID nor an expiration cookie.
-- Case 2: When the user is has last interacted with the application less than 30 minutes ago, in which case their browser will have both the browsing session ID and expiration cookie.
+- Case 2: When the user has last interacted with the application less than 30 minutes ago, in which case their browser will have both the browsing session ID and expiration cookie.
 - Case 3: When the user has not interacted with the application for 30 minutes, in which case their browser will have cleared the browsing session expiration cookie.
 - Case 4: When a user logs out and a response from the backend expires the cookie, which is then cleared by the browser.